-and 22.
-These are great places for your friends and We'll have four cheer points on route, to spur you on mile after mile.
-You'll see us at mile 9, 15, 18 family to cheer you on too!
+We'll have two cheer points on route to spur you on.
+You'll see us at mile 13.5 and 25.
+These are great places for your friends and family to come and cheer you on too!

 The post-race celebration